Md-Khid/ANN_Classification_Prediction/README.md

 ## Introduction
 For this project, we will analyse a credit facility dataset, which can be accessed from https://www.kaggle.com/datasets/laotse/credit-risk-dataset?resource=download.
 Employing Python coding within Jupyter Notebook, we will construct a machine learning model called Artificial Neural Network (ANN).
 The main goal of this analysis is to predict the 'loan_status' column assessing the likelihood of a current customer defaulting on their debt payment.

 ## Dataset Information

 ### Data Variables
-The dataset comprises various attributes pertaining to customers' profiles, including demographic details such as age, income, home ownership status and employment length.
-Additionally, it includes information on loan intent, grade, amount and interest rate.
-Crucial indicators like loan status, percentage of loan relative to income, default history and credit history length are also provided.
-This comprehensive collection of attributes offers insights into customers' profiles, enabling thorough analysis and informed decision-making in credit risk assessment and prediction.
+The dataset consists of different details about customers' financial situations which include their personal information and factors related to loans.
+These details cover things like demographics, financial status and signs of how reliable they are with loans known as loan grade.
+These aspects form the basis of our analysis and the process of predicting outcomes .
 [Dataset](https://github.com/Md-Khid/ANN_Classification_Prediction/blob/main/credit_risk_dataset.csv)

 ### Data Dictionary